Putting together the Independent College 500 Index

 The IC 500 was first published following the 1986-87 school year.
 Drawing on data culled from the 1986-87 edition of College Board Annual Survey of Colleges, total direct charges (TDC) for the academic year were computed by adding the costs of tuition and fees (T&F) to room and board (R&B), and then multiplying that number by enrollment (E), or the total number of full-time undergraduates.
 This calculation can be envisioned as:

 TDC = [(T&F + R&B) * E]

 The 500 institutions with the highest TDC formed the original sample for the IC 500.
 Every three to five years, the current sample is evaluated for possible replacements.
 A replacement process was conducted in 2017-18 consisting of 20 institutions.

 The current distribution of the IC 500 institutions by College Board region is as follows:

 |College Board Region||Number of Institutions|

-The states with the most IC 500 institutions are New York, with 58 schools, and Pennsylvania, with 57 schools.
+The states with the most IC 500 institutions are New York and Pennsylvania, each with 57 schools.